yosufali/hackernews/README.md

 `relay-compiler --src ./src --schema ./schema.graphql`

+You can also put this in as a script in your `package.json` file, and run it using npm: `npm run relay`.

 However, you instead can configure `babel-plugin-relay` which will compile everything for you.
 (You also need to do this anyway in order to run the application.)
 You will need to eject from `create-react-app` to do this in order to do custom configurations.

 ```json